Dav00Arm/Vehicle-Counting-Demo/README.md

 # Vehicle-Counting-Demo
-Counts the cars passing in each lane, tells the direction and vehicle type
+Counts the vehicles passing in each lane, tells the direction, vehicle type, and number of cars and their types in drawn areas.